Midnight City: Composition

 M83's vocal range spans from B_{3} to the high note of F_{5}.

 Critical reception

 "Midnight City" received universal acclaim, and was hailed as one of the best songs of 2011.
 Pitchfork Media's Brandon Stosuy wrote: "'Midnight City' comes off like Gonzalez's '1979.'
 The parallels are there, from the instantly memorable riff to the gentle sense of longing".
 Ryan Reed of PopMatters also praised the song, writing: "On this transcendent standout [...]
 Anthony Gonzalez and co-synth-scientist Justin Meldal-Johnsen build layer upon layer of keys, arena-sized drums, and vocal atmospherics (not mentioning one of the tastiest sax solos this side of a Springsteen record).
 The result?
 The synth Sistine Chapel."
 Josh Jackson of Paste wrote that the song "[...] sees Anthony Gonzalez at his spacey, dramatic best," while Spins Charles Aaron described the song as "[...]
 Korg synths set to 'stunned.'"

-The track was ranked fifth on Triple J's Hottest 100 listing for 2011.
+The track was ranked fifth on Triple J's Hottest 100 for 2011.